Pseudoreality/Roblox-Identities/README.md

 * UnknownSecurity
   - Capability: Unknown
   - Number: N/A
-  - Notes: Used by `-API` and `-FullAPI` when the dump doesn't know the security of a member OR if a thread security error has no earthy idea what it's looking at.
+  - Notes: Used by `-API` and `-FullAPI` when the dump doesn't know the security of a member OR if a thread security error has no earthly idea what it's looking at.
 * ???
   - Capability: RunClientScript
   - Notes: Used by some internal identity when running scripts with their RunContext set to Client.